 01 of 10

 "Have you ever been to Bermuda and dipped your toes into peachy-pink sand?
 That is the color of Siesta Sands by Pittsburgh Paints," says New York City architect John Mochelle about his favorite beige color wall paint.
 He appreciates that it goes beyond a basic white but comes off sweeter than your typical tan.
 "It works nicely in kitchens, powder rooms, bedrooms, and especially in rooms with natural wood accents, white furniture, natural light, and living greenery," he says.

 02 of 10

-Interior designer Tara Polony likes that this popular beige paint color, Slipper Satin by Farrow & Ball, a warm-undertone pink, can change with the space's light.
+Interior designer Tara Polony likes that this popular beige paint color, Slipper Satin by Farrow & Ball, is a warm-undertone pink that can change with the space's light.
 "In sunny rooms, it can appear as a warm chalky white during the day," she says.
 This popular off-white tone takes its name from the delicate color of silk used in traditional ballet slippers.
 It's missing cool blue undertones; instead, it comes off like pale gray chalk.

 03 of 10